About the Society

 The Seminole Negro Indian Scouts Historical Society (“The Society”) is an independent nonprofit organization created by Scout descendants and has a specific historical focus: to provide an online hub concentrating solely on collecting, curating and generating knowledge about the Scouts and their families, community, and descendants.
 It further seeks to nurture deeper connections between all Black Seminole descendants and their history.

-There is no membership requirement, and all information is open to the public.
+There is no membership requirement, and all information is free to the public.

-For 2021-2022, the Society has established the following strategic priorities:
+The Society has maintained the same following strategic priorities:

 Curation and Collection

 Discussion generates new knowledge and sheds light on existing works.
 To this end, the Society will provide an open forum in which articles are posted and discussed.